-A marker for a int accessor object encapsulating the protocol for writing ints from raw memory.
+A marker for a int accessor object encapsulating the protocol for writing ints to raw memory.
 A int accessor can always access at least one int.
-Each int is transferred in a single atomic operation.
-Groups of ints may be transferred together; however, this is not required.
+Each int is transfered in a single atomic operation.
+Groups of ints may be transfered together; however, this is not required.